Police-Data-Accessibility-Project/scrapers/README.md

 1. [Clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this repo.
 2. [Find a dataset to scrape](https://www.dolthub.com/repositories/pdap/datasets/), or [submit your own](https://docs.google.com/document/d/1cxvH_O6XwXNmjs5oJi5gR5Y3mLnYENq6XBYbNrfz3ko/edit).
 3. Make a copy of the template folder in the appropriate jurisdiction folder.
 Read more about structure below.
-4. Create a new dolt repo in the [pdap organization](https://www.dolthub.com/organizations/pdap).
-5. Add the dolt path to the config file for the dataset you're scraping, so that data goes there.
 6. Code your scraper.
 7. Scrape sample data from the source and add a truncated version to the folder so we understand the kind of data your scraper generates.
 8. Complete the readme to the best of your ability.